benjohnstone1/git_practice/README.txt

 ## Git Remotes ##

-1) git remote // like branches will list remote git repos
+1) git remote -v // like branches will list remote git repos
+2) git clone remote_location clone_name //remote_location could be a web address, clone_name is name of directory
+3) git fetch // An easy way to see if changes have been made to the remote and bring the changes down to your local copy
+4) git merge origin/master // This will merge any changes
+5) git push origin your_branch_name //this pushes branch up to the remote origin (you can then decide to merge from there)